ronbronstein/SocialScope-Tweets/README.md

 * Requires an API key from socialdata.tools
 * Rate limits apply based on your API tier
 * Large requests may take significant time to complete

+## License 📝

+MIT License - See LICENSE file for details